LilymoonW/FinalProject_CS340/README.md

 ---

 ##  ⋆.˚ ☼⋆𓇼｡𖦹˙༄.° Goal Evolution ⋆.˚ ☼⋆𓇼｡𖦹˙༄.°
-Initially we were only planning on adding 3 riddles but added another mislabled boxes to expand on the complexity of our project.
+Initially we were only planning on adding 3 riddles but added mislabled boxes and magic squares to expand on the complexity of our project.

 We initially thought the **river crossing puzzle** would be too difficult to model, especially in **Z3**, due to challenges in representing step-by-step transitions.
 However, switching to **Alloy** proved effective, and we learned: